Arkansas Highway 16: Fayetteville spur

-Highway 16 Spur (AR 16S, Ark.
-16S, and Hwy.
-16S) is a 1.46 mi highway in Fayetteville.
-Locally known as Wedington Drive, its western terminus is at Highway 16 at Interstate 49.
-Its eastern terminus is at Highway 112 (Garland Avenue).
+Arkansas Highway 16 Spur is a 1.46 mi highway in Fayetteville.
+Locally known as Wedington Drive, it begins at I-49/US 62/US 71 as a continuation of Highway 16 and runs east to Highway 112 (Garland Avenue).

-The route was designated as a state highway spur route around 1971, known as Highway 112 Spur.
+The route was designated as a state highway spur route around 1971, known as Highway 112S.
 It was renumbered to Highway 16S in 2020 as part of a truncation of Highway 112 in Fayetteville.

 Siloam Springs spur

-Highway 16S (AR 16S, Ark.
-16S, Hwy.
-16S, and Kenwood Road) is an east–west state highway spur route in Siloam Springs.
-The route of 0.43 mi runs from US Route 412/Highway 59 (US 412/AR 59) east to Highway 16.
-Locally posted as East Kenwood Road, it serves as a short connector route for traffic eastbound on U.S. 412 to access eastbound Highway 16 or for traffic westbound on Highway 16 to access westbound U.S. 412.
+Arkansas Highway 16 Spur is an east–west state highway spur route in Siloam Springs.
+The route of 0.43 mi runs from US 412/Highway 59 east to Highway 16.
+Locally posted as East Kenwood Road, it serves as a short connector route for traffic eastbound on US 412 to access eastbound Highway 16 or for traffic westbound on Highway 16 to access westbound US 412.